 The range for memory foams is typically 10-16 ILD, where core foams register ILDs between 20-45.
-Mattresses with thicker layers of memory foam will also typically feel plusher than those with less.
+Mattresses with thicker layers of memory foam will also typically feel plusher than those with less, establishing a soft mattress.

 Not all manufacturers will disclose this information, but if they do it can help you make a more objective decision rather than relying on more arbitrary terms like soft and extra-firm.

 Room temperature also plays a role with foams that are more sensitive to temperatures, as cooler rooms will make the foam feel firmer while warmer rooms and body heat will make the foam feel softer.
 Temperature-neutral foams will have less fluctuation and the firmness should feel more stable.

 Mattress firmness preference is fairly subjective topic, but sleep studies have shown the majority of people will prefer medium to medium-firm beds for overall comfort and pain relief.

 The best starting point is to consider your current mattress firmness and whether you want something similar or different.

 Different compositions of different layers can actually make a large impact on individual comfort.

 When comparing different models and mattress thickness, looking at the layers within the mattress proves important, both for understanding the relative value the mattress offers, the potential lifespan and how comfortable it will be for you.